 Kimberley Jones is Editor-in-Chief of the Austin Chronicle, as well as a contributing film critic.
 She’s a graduate of the Michener Center for Writers at the University of Texas and a member of the Austin Film Critics Association.

-Tara Karajica is a Belgrade-based film critic and journalist.
-Her writings appear in Indiewire, Screen International, Variety, Little White Lies and Film New Europe, among many other media outlets, including the European Film Academy’s online magazine, Close-up.
+Tara Karajica is a Belgrade-based film critic, journalist and prgrammer.
+Her writings appear in Indiewire, Screen International, Variety, Little White Lies, Film New Europe, and others, including European Film Academy’s online magazine, Close-up.
+In February 2018, she launched Fade to Her, a magazine about successful women working in Film and TV.
 Tara is a regular at film festivals as a film critic, moderator and/or jury member.

 Loren King‘s features and film reviews appear regularly in the Boston Globe, Boston Spirit magazine and the Provincetown Banner.
 She writes Scene Here, a localfilm column, in the Boston Sunday Globe.
 A member of the Boston Society of Film Critics since 2002, she served as its president for five years.